Dennis Chávez

 Dionisio "Dennis" Chávez (April 8, 1888 – November 18, 1962) was an American politician who served in the United States House of Representatives from 1931 to 1935, and in the United States Senate from 1935 to 1962.
-He was the first Hispanic to be elected to a full term in the US Senate and the first US Senator to be born in New Mexico, which was still a US territory at the time of his birth.
+He was the first Hispanic person to be elected to a full term in the US Senate and the first US Senator to be born in New Mexico, which was still a US territory at the time of his birth.
+In 1920, he became the first Latino lawyer in the United States.

 Early life

 Chávez was born in Los Chavez in the New Mexico Territory.
 His parents, David and Paz Chávez, were members of families that had lived in Los Chavez for generations.
 There was no school in that town.
 In 1895, David Chávez moved his family to the Barelas section of Albuquerque, New Mexico to work on the railroad and Dennis attended school until 7th grade when financial hardships necessitated that he work.
 His first job was delivering groceries at the Highland Grocery store.
 Later on, he studied engineering and surveying at night, and worked as an engineer for the City of Albuquerque for several years.
 Dennis's younger brother, David Chávez, served as the 34th Mayor of Santa Fe, a judge of the United States District Court for the District of Puerto Rico, and as a member of the New Mexico Supreme Court.